Tax on high earners ruled out as Rachel Reeves looks to plug £40bn Budget black hole

 In its manifesto, the party promised not to raise “taxes on working people” – specifiying national insurance, income tax and VAT.

-But, ahead of next week’s Budget, a ministers refused to clarify whether those earning £100,000 or more will be protected by the pledge – or are instead set to face tax hikes as Rachel Reeves attempts to fill a £40bn black hole in Labour’s spending plans.
+But ahead of next week’s Budget, minister of state for care Stephen Kinnock refused to clarify whether those earning £100,000 or more will be protected by the pledge – or if they are instead set to face tax hikes as the chancellor attempts to fill a £40bn black hole in Labour’s spending plans.

+The row is just the latest chapter after weeks of confusion that has dogged the Labour government in the lengthy run-up to its first Budget.
+Senior figures from Labour’s past have already questioned why Ms Reeves delayed so long to unveil her statement.

+But the government line of not commenting on any speculation regarding questions about the Budget has set off concerns over wealth taxes, including capital gains and inheritance, and queries over whether Labour is looking at ways of getting around its pledge not to increase income tax, VAT or national insurance “for working people”.

+A number of hours after Mr Kinnock’s comments, the government eventually closed the door to a tax on workers with six-figure salaries amid confusion over what Labour’s definition of “working people” means.

-But after Downing Street failed to completely close down speculation of a tax on high earners, sources close to Ms Reeves issued a clarification that includes those on six-figure salaries as “working people”.
+But sources close to Ms Reeves issued a clarification that included those on six-figure salaries as “working people”.

 The threat of a raid on high earners would further fuel concerns that those with wealth will leave the UK.

-Any extra tax on people earning £100,000 more will drag in high-end professionals, as well as many GPs and secondary school headteachers.
-One leading businessman in London has also warned that “it will not only be a departure of wealth but a brain drain with talent leaving the country as well”.
+Any extra tax on people earning £100,000 more would drag in high-end professionals, as well as many GPs and secondary school headteachers.
+One leading businessman in London warned that “it will not only be a departure of wealth but a brain drain with talent leaving the country as well”.

-Already Britain was second in the league table for millionaires quitting the country after India.
+Britain is already second in the league table for millionaires quitting the country, after India.
 One estimate suggests that as many as 500,000 millionaires could relocate by 2028.

-The speculation about Ms Reeves’ plans came ahead of a launch of a consultation on NHS reform this morning when health minister Stephen Kinnock refused to say six times whether those on six-figure salaries would be protected from tax rises.
+The speculation about Ms Reeves’s plans came ahead of a launch of a consultation on NHS reform this morning when Mr Kinnock refused to say six times whether those on six-figure salaries would be protected from tax rises.

-Asked by Sky News if people with salaries above £100,000 were classed as “working people”, he replied: “The chancellor is going to set all of this out on October 30.
-Look, our manifesto made it absolutely clear that we will not be raising national insurance, income tax or VAT on working people and that is the pledge that will be delivered.”
+Asked by Sky News if those on salaries above £100,000 were classed as “working people”, he replied: “The chancellor is going to set all of this out on October 30.
+Look, our manifesto made it absolutely clear that we will not be raising national insurance, income tax or VAT on working people, and that is the pledge that will be delivered.”

 Asked to define “working people”, he said: “The chancellor will make that absolutely clear on October 30.”